 Green spot algae (probably almost always species of the Coleochaete family) are hard green spots that coat glass, live plants, and decorations.
 They are a little tougher to get rid of and you need to scrape them away.

-Green dust algae are a soft green algae that coats the glass and substrate of the aquarium but does not form filaments.
+Green dust algae are soft green algae that coat the glass and substrate of the aquarium but do not form filaments.

-Green hair algae Oedogonium is another common algae that grows in aquariums.
+Green hair algae Oedogonium is another common algae that grow in aquariums.
 It is light green and can be in different shapes like strands, networks of stems, or a hairy appearance.
-They are easy to get rid of but can return just as quick.
+They are easy to get rid of but can return just as quickly.
 The long filaments are tough and not very attractive to algae eaters.
 It is, however, easy to remove with a toothbrush, mostly.